Find the best paint sprayer for you to quickly complete any paint project

 Tips and Techniques

-Most spraying techniques depend upon the type of sprayer you choose, so consult your user’s manual for more specific rules and proper use of your equipment.
-Here are some general tips that apply to most paint sprayers.
+Most spraying techniques depend on the type of sprayer you choose, so consult your user’s manual for more specific guidance.

-• To prevent paint buildup, start your stroke before you pull the trigger and then continue the stroke after
+To prevent paint buildup, start your stroke before you pull the trigger and then continue the stroke after releasing the trigger.

 - Carefully observe how the paint lands on your project when you first start spraying, then speed up or slow down to get consistent, even coverage.

 Spray straight at the surface.
 Avoid swinging your arm back and forth.
 Move your arm, not your wrist, keeping the gun straight and at right angles to prevent arcing, which causes an uneven coating.

 - Regularly wipe the tip of your paint sprayer to prevent paint from dying and disrupting the spray pattern.

 Clean the unit thoroughly following manufacturer’s instructions once your project is completed.

 - Do not store paint in your paint sprayer for an extended period of time.

 For projects with unusual challenges, or if you simply want a different paint finish than that produced by a standard paint sprayer, you may need to use a specialty sprayer.